coders-market/CM.Neos.ThemeModule/README.md

                   label: 'Font Width' # The label which should be shown in the backend.
 ```

+**Attention:**
+In order to be able to override your defined scss variables in your scss file, the variable must have the value `!default`

 **Defining color:**

 To add an input form with an additional color picker add this and change it to your needs

 ```